 Motivation Approach: “I’ll go to the gym five times a week.”
 This works until life gets busy.

-Habit Approach: “I’ll run for 5 minutes before my morning shower.”
+Habit Approach: “I’ll run (or walk) for at least 5 minutes before taking my morning shower.”

 2. On Drinking More Water